seichang00/old-website-v2/content/authors/admin/_index.md

 ## About Me

-I am a PhD candidate in Computer Science at Columbia University advised by [David A. Knowles](https://daklab.github.io/) at the New York Genome Center.
+I am a Computer Science PhD candidate at Columbia University advised by [David A. Knowles](https://daklab.github.io/) at the New York Genome Center.
+My research is partially sponsored by the NSF Graduate Research Fellowship (GRFP).

 My research focuses on applying deep learning and generative modeling to learn single-cell dynamics and alternative splicing mechanisms in neurodegenerative disease.
-Using AI methods to derive biological insights from omics data is an exciting research avenue, and I look forward to continue exploring the intersection between machine learning and biology.
+Using AI methods to derive biological insights from multiomics is an exciting research avenue that will shape the future of health and medicine, and I look forward to continue exploring this unique intersection between machine learning and biology.